Madgaon Express

+A spin-off film starring Khemu's cameo character Hardik titled Vibe released in theatres on 18 September 2026.

 Plot

-In 1998 in Mumbai, Dhanush "Dodo" Sawant, Pratik "Pinku" Garodia and Ayush Gupta study in the 10th standard and dream of going to Goa after their board examinations.
+1998, Mumbai: Dhanush "Dodo" Sawant, Pratik "Pinku" Garodia and Ayush Gupta, who have just passed 10th standard, dream of going to Goa after their board examinations.
 Due to their parents' reluctance, they are unable to do so.
-In 2003, the friends again plan the trip after their graduation, but the car meets with an accident as soon as they begin their journey.
-The plan is yet again put on the back burner.
+In 2003, the friends again plan the trip after their graduation, but meet with an accident as soon as they begin their journey.
+The plan is yet again put on the backburner.

 A few years later, Pinku moves to Cape Town and Ayush to New York City.
-Pinku and Ayush succeed in life and their pay package also increases.
-Meanwhile, Dodo is not able to have a steady job, but he keeps in touch with Pinku and Ayush on social media and sees that they have become very rich.
-Dodo uses an editing software to create fake images and paint a false picture that he resides in a penthouse and is leading a luxurious life.
+Pinku and Ayush have succeeded in life, earning well and leading comfortable lives.
+Meanwhile, Dodo is struggling to keep a steady job.
+He keeps in touch with Pinku and Ayush on social media.
+To catch up, Dodo starts faking a glamorous lifestyle on social media using editing software.

-In 2015, Pinku and Ayush decide to fly down to Mumbai.
+2015, Mumbai: Pinku and Ayush decide to fly down to Mumbai.
 They inform Dodo about it and also tell him that they will stay at his 'penthouse'.
-Dodo gets tense and suggests that as soon as they land, the three of them should fulfil their plan of going to Goa.
+Dodo gets tense and suggests that, instead, they should fulfill their plan of visiting Goa.
 Pinku and Ayush agree.
-Unable to afford expensive flight tickets, Dodo books three tickets to the Madgaon Express train.
+Unable to afford expensive flight tickets, Dodo books three tickets to Goa via train.
 Pinku and Ayush hate the idea, but agree on the condition that they will return by flight only.
-Before boarding the train, Pinku's bag gets exchanged with a similar looking bag owned by another man.
-They discover that the bag contains a lot of cash, a gun and the key to a hotel room.
-They argue among themselves about what to do with the bag and ultimately decide to discard it.
+Before boarding the train, Pinku’s bag accidentally gets swapped with another man's.
+They discover that the bag contains cash, a gun and a key to a hotel room.
+They agree to get rid of the bag.

-Upon reaching their destination, they take a cab and head straight to the beach.
+Upon reaching their destination, they head straight to the beach.
 A drug dealer gives them psychedelic drug pills and after consuming it, they party together and spend the night with prostitutes at a hotel.
 Upon waking up the next morning, Ayush is upset at Dodo for bringing prostitutes with them as he did not want to cheat on his long-distance online girlfriend Nisha.
 Dodo confesses that he had secretly kept the hotel room key from the stranger's bag, along with the cash and had brought them to the same hotel room.
 This angers Ayush and Pinku and during an altercation, Pinku falls down hard on top of the bed and they discover a stash of cocaine hidden underneath it.
-Later, Kanchan Kombdi, a lady gangster, arrives with her gang and mistakes Ayush for Ganapath, whose bag got exchanged with Pinku.
+Later, Kanchan Kombdi, a lady gangster, arrives with her gang and mistakens Ayush for Ganpat, whose bag got exchanged with Pinku's.